 However, GRR is advantageous in that it measures the longer term health of your business.
 Without the expansion sales factored in with NRR, you can see how your churn is affecting your ability to grow – as you can never make those extra cross-sells and upsells from churned clients.

-For the most clarity around your churn, it’s useful to look at both of these revenue retention calculations to get a full and balanced picture of the churn in your business.
+For the most clarity about your churn, it’s useful to look at both of these revenue retention calculations to get a full and balanced picture of your business health.
 It will also ensure that you have the numbers you need when it’s time to find investors or apply for funding.

 For example, if your business has NRR of 120% and GRR of 90%, investors can see at a glance that you’re financially stable with steady growth.
 If your NRR is the same 120% with GRR of only 40%, investors will look on this less favorably, as these figures indicate that your growth is poor and less predictable within your existing customer base.